-Stuff We’re Digging is a recurring Garden Collage feature where a member of our staff spotlights a collection of intriguing new products from the world of gardening, wellness, mindfulness, and/or beauty.
+Stuff We’re Digging is a recurring Garden Collage Magazine feature where a member of our staff spotlights a collection of intriguing new products from the world of gardening, wellness, mindfulness, and/or beauty.
 Some of these items can be found in the GC Shop, while others are simply beautiful discoveries worth coveting.
-This week, GC Photo Editor Andreana Bitsis spotlights her can’t-miss floral products for everything from glowing, healthy skin to fun and fabulous interior design elements.
+This week, GC Photo Editor Andreana Bitsis spotlights her can’t-miss floral products for everything from skincare to fun and fabulous interior design elements.

 A Home Gardener’s Guide To Safe, Bee-Friendly Pesticides